TheGamingGod85/BoinkLang/README.md

 - **Parser** – Constructs an Abstract Syntax Tree (AST) from tokens using Top-Down Operator Precedence (Vaughan Pratt Parsing).
 Now my code at least pretends to be structured.
 - **Function Calls** – Yes, BoinkLang now supports functions, which means you can write spaghetti code with slightly more organization.
 - **Control Flow** – Implements if-else conditions and comparison operators, ensuring that logic errors are now officially my fault.
+- **Evaluator (Tree-Walk Interpreter)** – BoinkLang can now execute parsed expressions and statements, meaning my nonsense code actually runs (for better or worse).
+- **Environment (Symbol Table)** – Uses a hashmap-based environment for variable storage, so now I can pretend to manage scope like a pro.
-- **REPL Mode (Revamped!)** – Upon startup, BoinkLang now politely asks if you want to:
+- **REPL Mode (Revamped Again!)** – Upon startup, BoinkLang now politely asks if you want to:
   - Run **R-Lex-PL** (just lexing, because why not?)
   - Run **R-Parse-PL** (lexing + parsing, for when you feel fancy).
-  - I haven’t added a full evaluator yet, so execution is still a distant dream.
+  - Run **R-Eval-PL** (full interpretation, so you can finally see the chaos in action).

 ### Planned Features:
-- **Evaluator** – To actually execute parsed expressions and statements (because what’s the point of writing code if it doesn’t do anything?).
-- **Variable Storage (Symbol Table)** – While the AST currently holds parsed expressions, a proper symbol table will be needed for managing scope and variable resolution.
 - **Loops** – Implementing while and for loops so BoinkLang can suffer through infinite iterations.
+- **More Built-in Features** – Adding hashes, strings, arrays, and `len` as a built-in function, because BoinkLang deserves some basic utilities.

 ## Installation & Usage
 ### Prerequisites: